b-fakhar/CV-ImageSegmentation-CustomDataset-LabellingAutomation/README.md

 # Image Segmentation Automated ROI Detection Labeling

-# Project Name

-[Short description of your project]

 ## Description

 This project focuses on developing an algorithm for automatic masking of cartridge case images, specifically targeting firearm-specific features through multi-class semantic segmentation.
 By leveraging deep learning techniques, the algorithm successfully identifies crucial firearm characteristics such as breech-face impression, aperture shear, and firing pin attributes.
 This advancement holds significant promise for enhancing firearm identification systems in forensic investigations.